Wood warping

-Wood warping is a deviation from flatness in timber as a result of stresses and uneven shrinkage.
-Warping can also occur in wood considered "dry" (wood can take up and release moisture indefinitely), when it takes up moisture unevenly, or – especially – is allowed to return to its "dry" equilibrium state unevenly, too slowly, or too quickly.
-Many factors can contribute to wood warp: wood species, grain orientation, air flow, sunlight, uneven finishing, temperature – even cutting season and the moon's gravitational pull are taken into account in some traditions (e.g., violin making).
+Wood warping is a deviation from flatness in timber as a result of internal residual stress caused by uneven shrinkage.
+Warping primarily occurs due to uneven expansion or contraction caused by changes in moisture content.
+Warping can occur in wood considered "dry" (wood can take up and release moisture indefinitely) when it takes up moisture unevenly, or when it is allowed to return to its "dry" equilibrium state unevenly, too slowly, or too quickly.
+Many factors can contribute to wood warp susceptibility: wood species, grain orientation, air flow, sunlight, uneven finishing, temperature, and cutting season.
+Wood slabs can also become warped as a result of insufficient support from underlying shelf hardware (commonly referred to as sagging or bowing).

 The types of wood warping include: